IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 }
 ```

+Despite it's name literally saying `safe`, we are pretty sure `c0v1d-agent-1` was talking about `safe-eval`.

+Sure enough, `safe-eval 0.3.0` has a [critical vulnerability](https://github.com/hacksparrow/safe-eval/issues/5) to be exploited. (to add: explain what the person is doing. why does this bypass safe-eval?)

+## Exploiting the Exploit

-Sure enough, `safe-eval 0.3.0` has a [critical vulnerability](https://github.com/hacksparrow/safe-eval/issues/5) to be exploited.
-To bypass the WAF (web application firewall), we just need to swtich from `prod` to `staging` in the URL: https://af7jsq9nlh.execute-api.ap-southeast-1.amazonaws.com/staging/tax-rebate-checker. _(easiest WAF bypass on earth: done)_
+To recap, we just need to switch from `prod` to `staging` in the API URL, to bypass the WAF: https://af7jsq9nlh.execute-api.ap-southeast-1.amazonaws.com/staging/tax-rebate-checker. _(easiest WAF bypass on earth: done)_

-Now, it's time to exploit the vulnerability and use web skills.
-The [vulnerable line](https://github.com/c0v1d-agent-1/tax-rebate-checker/blob/main/index.js#L13) uses:
+From `index.js`, we can see that the [vulnerable line](https://github.com/c0v1d-agent-1/tax-rebate-checker/blob/main/index.js#L13) uses:

 ```js
 safeEval((new Buffer(body.age, 'base64')).toString('ascii') + " + " + (new Buffer(body.salary, 'base64')).toString('ascii') + " * person.code",context);
 ```

+This means that:

+- We have to put our payload in `body.age` (or else Node.js will screw up our exploit) (to add: can you show how it will screw up our exploit?) `
+_note that doing this the other way round (payload in salary) does not work syntactically. either a leading "+" will be present, or the eval will return the value of the sum instead_`
+- Whatever values for `body.age` and `body.salary` we have to pass in needs to be in base64.

-i.e. we need to put our payload in `body.age`, then comment the rest of the string (quite similar to SQL injection, actually).
-Our payload would look like this:
+Hence, our payload wrapper would look like this:

 ```js
 {